by Cora Rivard, N.D.

 - Try not to be inviting to deer, which are basically HOV’s(high occupancy vehicles) for ticks.
 Child-safe plants that might repel deer include strong-smelling herbs such as mint family plants and lavender.
 An extensive list of botanicals that generally won’t attract deer can be found at this website.

 For those who prefer to avoid the widespread use of insecticides in their property, there might be more targeted ways to kill ticks by working directly with vectors.
-Tick tubes by Damminix use permethrin-treated cotton balls stowed in tubes, placed strategically around your property (you can also get them on Amazon in various quantities).
+Tick tubes by Damminix on Amazon use permethrin-treated cotton balls stowed in tubes, placed strategically around your property (you can also get them direct from the manufacturer in various quantities here).
 Mice take the cotton to line their nests, thus eradicating ticks from all occupants.
 Another newer and fascinating strategy uses bait boxes to attract rodents which are then brush past an insecticide- treated applicator as they approach the bait food.
 This has been shown to significantly reduce tick populations, and the CDC is currently funding a study in Connecticut suburbs to see if it reduces the incidence of Lyme disease.
 But, frankly, they already had me at, “significantly reduces tick populations.”
 Here is where you can locate an installer, state by state.

 For further reading on this topic, check out this article which discusses the work and research by Kirby Stafford III PhD, Vice Director, Chief and State Entomologist, Department of Entomology, The Connecticut Agricultural Experiment Station (CAES), New Haven.
 He ” ..has been involved in tick research on many fronts for 23 years.
 His 84-page handbook Tick Management Handbook (TMH), is the definitive informational word on tick ecology, diseases, removal, repellants, and a complete and varied integrated approach to tick management for the property owner.”

-About the author: Cora Rivard is a licensed naturopathic doctor (N.D.), occasional writer, and owner of Seasons Natural Healthcare, LLC, in Derry, NH.
+About the author: Cora Rivard is a practicing licensed naturopathic doctor (N.D.), a loving but occasionally embarrassing mom (according to my child), occasional writer and health activist, and owner of Seasons Natural Healthcare, LLC, in Derry, NH.
 Website: www.seasonsnatural.com